I am a forty-something mom, knitting instructor, novelist, and freelance writer.

 Once you have the fabric measuring properly, section by section, pin the piece down.
 You can use sewing straight pins, but blocking pins are also available.

+Finally, wait.
 Be patient!
 It took a while to make the garment and blocking is one last necessary step in the process.
 You won’t be disappointed in the results.
-What once was lumpy and decidedly looked “handmade” will now be a beautifully even-stitched sweater that makes you proud to have produced your own hand knit.
+What once was lumpy and decidedly looked “handmade” will now be a beautifully even-stitched sweater that makes you proud to have produced your own hand-knit.
 Good job!

 Theresa on June 05, 2019: